-The themes for the next few dates, come and join us:
+The themes (there’s been some changes) for the next few dates, come and join us:

 Newbies, couples, singles, everyone is welcome – it’s informal, delicious and fun!
 The group each evening varies from 6-15 people.
 Bring a dish and maybe the recipe or cook book.
 You don’t have to be a masterchef, just share a love of cooking, eating and experimenting and meeting new people.
 Sign up to the Facebook page so we can discuss in advance what everyone’s planning to cook.

 Our E17 Cook Book Club themes so far have been: